 ERROR: Cannot open the HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\ProductOptions registry key for reading on server SUPRemote.
 The operating system reported error 0: The operation completed successfully.
 STATMSG: ID=1026 SEV=I LEV=M SOURCE="SMS Server" COMP="SMS_SITE_COMPONENT_MANAGER" SYS=SCCMPri SITE=PL0 PID=2276 TID=8576 GMTDATE=Sat Jan 28 03:33:42.032 2017 ISTR0="\\SUPRemote" ISTR1="" ISTR2="" ISTR3="" ISTR4="" ISTR5="" ISTR6="" ISTR7="" ISTR8="" ISTR9="" NUMATTRS=0 Cannot access Software\Microsoft\SMS\Security registry key on server SUPRemote.
 The operating system reported error 0: The operation completed successfully.

-When I tried to connect to remote registry of new site system from SCCM/ConfigMgr central server.
-It was giving following error and that gave me some clue that remote registry of SCCM site server is not accessible.
+When I tried to connect to the remote registry of the new site system from the SCCM/ConfigMgr central server, it was giving the following error, and that gave me some clue that the remote registry of the SCCM site server is not accessible.

 Unable to connect to SUPRemote.
 Make sure that this computer is on the network, has remote administrator enabled, and that both computers are running the remote registry service.

 There are 2 possible issues in the above remote registry error.
-First one is to check whether the remote administrator enabled or not ?
+The first one is to check whether the remote administrator is enabled or not?
 I have checked in server manager of the remote site server.
-There is a setting called “configure server manager remote management“.
-“Enable remote management of this server from other computer” was already enabled for remote site system.
+There is a setting called “configure server manager remote management”.
+“Enable remote management of this server from another computer” was already enabled for the remote site system.

 The 2nd part of the error is to check whether both computers are running the remote registry service.
-When I checked the remote registry service of the SCCM remote site server, it was set to manual and I was not in running state.
-I started the service “remote registry” and changed it’s startup type to automatic (delayed).
+When I checked the remote registry service of the SCCM remote site server, it was set to manual, and I was not in a running state.
+I started the “remote registry” service and changed its startup type to automatic (delayed).

-Remote registry server was not started and that was the issue with SCCM/ConfigMgr remote system.
-After starting this service, SCCM/ConfigMgr was successfully able to connect to remote registry of the site server.
-Also the installation of remote SUP role has been completed successfully.
+The remote registry server was not started, which was the issue with the SCCM/ConfigMgr remote system.
+After starting this service, SCCM/ConfigMgr was successfully able to connect to the remote registry of the site server.
+Also, the installation of the remote SUP role has been completed successfully.